 - 4.11.1 Prospective students must apply for admission to programmes not later than the determined programme specific closing dates as stipulated on the official UJ website.
 An annually determined application fee is payable for paper applications.
-Online applications are free. - 4.11.2 Admission is subject to selection in accordance with programme-specific admission requirements determined by the Faculty Board, as well as minimum requirements set for transfer students, approved by Senate and contained in the relevant Faculty Rules and Regulations. - 4.11.3 The University has the right to revoke or amend the admission status of an applicant, and cancel or refuse the registration of an applicant or student who provided incorrect information and documentation material to an application for admission or re-admission, or who omitted to provide information or documentation material to an application for admission or re-admission. - 4.11.4 No notice regarding an applicant's admission status is official and binding on the University, unless it has been sent by email to an applicant from the University's server or uploaded by the University to the online Student Portal application status page. - 4.11.5 Admission is also subject to - (a) the University's Enrolment Management Plan approved by the Department of Higher Education and Training, the Senate and Faculty Boards; - (b) caps for elective modules as approved; - (c) professional regulatory requirements where programmes are regulated by external regulatory boards/councils; - (d) requirements related to the student equity profile; - (e) Senate-approved selection, placement and admission tests.
+Online applications are free. - 4.11.2 Admission is subject to selection in accordance with programme-specific admission requirements determined by the Faculty Board, as well as minimum requirements set for transfer students, approved by Senate and contained in the relevant Faculty Rules and Regulations. - 4.11.3 The University has the right to revoke or amend the admission status of an applicant, and cancel or refuse the registration of an applicant or student who provided incorrect information and documentation material to an application for admission or re-admission, or who omitted to provide information or documentation material to an application for admission or re-admission. - 4.11.4 No notice regarding an applicant's admission status is official and binding on the University, unless it has been sent by email to an applicant from the University's server or uploaded by the University to the online Student Portal application status page. - 4.11.5 Admission is also subject to - (a) the University's Enrolment Management Plan approved by the DHET, the Senate and Faculty Boards; - (b) caps for elective modules as approved; - (c) professional regulatory requirements where programmes are regulated by external regulatory boards/councils; - (d) requirements related to the student equity profile: - (e) Senate-approved selection, placement and admission tests. - (f) caps on enrolment into fully online programmes as determined annually by the faculties.

-4.12 Admission of International applicants
+4.12 Admission of international applicants

-- 4.12.1 Admission of International applicants is subject to the conditions set out in the Immigration Act 13 of 2002. - 4.12.2 The success of an International application depends on both the confirmation of academic acceptance and the obtaining of the necessary statutory documentation and state approval. - 4.12.3 All prospective International students are required to submit proof of English language proficiency, which may consist of: - (a) the results of the internationally recognised International English Language testing system (IELTS) test (with a score determined by the relevant faculty) or - (b) English passed at school-leaving level (at a level determined by the relevant faculty); - or
+- 4.12.1 Admission of international applicants is subject to the conditions set out in the Immigration Act 13 of 2002. - 4.12.2 The success of an international application depends on both the confirmation of academic acceptance and the obtaining of the necessary statutory documentation and state approval. - 4.12.3 All prospective international students are required to submit proof of English language proficiency, which may consist of: - the results of the internationally recognised International English Language Testing System (IELTS) test (with a score determined by the relevant faculty) - (b) English passed at school-leaving level (at a level determined by the relevant faculty);